-Christian Academy of Knoxville 529 Academy Way Knoxville, TN 37923 www.cakwarriors.com The Class of 2019 at CAK earned over \$9 million in college scholarships!
+www.cakwarriors.com The Class of 2019 at CAK earned over \$9 million in college scholarships!
 Set your child on a path to success.
 Find out how to BECOME A WARRIOR today!
 To schedule a campus tour, call (865) 813-4CAK or email admissions@cakmail.org.
-PAGE A4 Candidates for At-Large Seat C respond to Focus questions By Mike Steely steelym@knoxfocus.com asking the City Council candidates for At Large Seat C, currently held by Vice Mayor Finbarr Saunders, a series of questions.
+Candidates for At-Large Seat C respond to Focus questions By Mike Steely stéelym@knoxfocus.com asking the City Council candidates for At Large Seat C, currently held by Vice Mayor Finbarr Saunders, a series of questions.
 Five people are in the race but only two will progress to the General Election after the August 27th Primary.
 The other three seats on city council have only two candidates each and both will appear on the Primary and General Election Ballot.
 To the only disputed council seats, which involve the five candidates seeking the Seat C position, we asked a series of questions and have selected one of those to publish. order they were received.
 The Focus is accumulating answers as the race progresses and this week we are asking the following: Should city funds be used to secure a minor-league sports team?
 David Williams "Sports stadiums should be privately funded.
 Examples include AT&T Park in SAN Francisco and the new LA Rams and Golden State Warriors stadiums.
 The city can provide infrastructure (roads, utilities, etc.).
 Knoxville can do the same using the creativity of our residents and businesses."
 Amy Midis "I would love to see baseball back in Knoxville!
-My support for the construction of a stadium would be primarily based on the financial cost to Knoxville for its construction, the projected economic impact it would have for the local economy. which we can rally behind. league stadium to cover its experience of promoting The Knoxville Focus is over 300 games and bringing in over \$25M to the Knoxville economy.
-I believe, like myself, many people would like to see sport teams return."
-Hubert Smith "Limited public funds should be used to secure a minor league baseball team.
-It all depends upon what will be the use of a stadium.
-Mixed-use is one thing.
-Strictly for baseball is another.
-I do not subscribe to publicly funded stadiums that are the sole benefit of owners.
-I'm all for a stadium and the city improving infrastructure and such, like the Street Scapes Answers appear in the Improvements around the city.
-Taxpayers should not pay for a private stadium, and as a council member, I would not vote in favor."
-Amelia Parker By Ken Lay Emerald Academy celebrated the The graduation ceremony for Knox County's first charter school was held Wednesday night at Overcoming Believers Church in East Knoxville.
+My support for the construction of a stadium would be primarily based on the financial cost to Knoxville for its construction, the projected economic impact it would have for the local economy. surrounding neighborhoods and business owners will see it as a positive addition for their community."
+Bob Thomas "The city of Knoxville, once upon a time, had an MLB AA team and an ECHL the economic benefits Hockey team.
+The ECHL is now the most successful minor hockey league ever with NHL contract players throughout the league.
+The Knoxville government did not give the support that other cities did to assist and help support their minor league teams, for example, like a percentage of parking, concession sales and discounted rental fees.
+Eventually due to this lack of this support, both teams found other cities that DID give concessions to the teams.
+Sports teams are a pillar of growing cities. need a n administration that will support and seek to build a strong sports representation Knoxville.
+As for funds being used to secure a team, that needs to be evaluated by people that know the sports business.